nulpunkt/behat-mink-selenium/README.md

 How to setup the project
 ------------------------
 * First install everything with `php composer.phar install --prefer-source`
-* Second you need to patch the DriverInterface, the drivers does not provide the functionality they should, run: `patch vendor/behat/mink/src/Behat/Mink/Driver/DriverInterface.php DriverInterface.diff`
 * And you are ready to go

 Features